SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

 <img src="/assets/images/cash_register_bw.png" align="right" width="200px"/>

-# Basic SEQR payment
+# Basic Glase payment

 Make a test purchase:

 1. Create a bill and publish it to the app
-2. Pay using SEQR app
+2. Pay using Glase app
 3. Check the payment status

 The example uses [public credentials](../reference/signup.html) that you can use for testing.